KIZ GPU Cluster User Guide

 Assuming the submission script is named my_batchjob.sh, it is submitted to Slurm and executed as a batch job via the command sbatch my_batchjob.sh.

 The outputs are stored in the file test-%j.out, where %j represents the job ID.
 Any errors that occur during execution are saved in test-%j.err.
+Other placeholder patterns besides %j are available to create output filenames.
+Please refer to the Slurm documentation for a list of available patterns.

 Sending emails is possible via the --mail-user parameter.
 The type of notification is configured with --mail-type.
 Common notification types include ALL, BEGIN, END, FAIL, and REQUEUE.
 A complete list of notification types can be found in the documentation.
 Of course, the mail parameters can simply be omitted if you do not wish to receive email notifications.
 The status email at the end of a job (notification type END) includes information about the consumed resources and the duration of the job (similar to the seff <jobid> command).
 This overview can, for example, be used effectively for optimizing further executions of the same or similar jobs.